 RSS Includes Pages and Custom Post Types

-You can install a plugin like RSS Includes Pages if you would like to include pages in your RSS feed and not just posts (by default WordPress only includes posts in your RSS feed).
+By default, WordPress only posts posts in your RSS feed.
+Use a plugin like the RSS Includes Pages plugin to include pages in your RSS feed and not just posts.

 For more details, go here:

-You can inspect the comments in your feed by clicking on Comments RSS in your ‘Meta’ section …
+You can access this by clicking on Comments RSS in your ‘Meta’ widget area …

 Like post entries, your comments feed content will display differently depending on the web browser you use …